Best Gloves for Sensitive Skin: Why Synthetic Latex Is Safer Than Natural Latex

 - Product Certifications: Get gloves certified to global standards (e.g., ASTM, ISO) for quality, safety, and performance.

 Selecting the proper gloves for sensitive skin involves careful attention to a number of problems.
-While natural latex gloves are extremely elastic, they are also highly allergic.
-Synthetic latex gloves like INTCO Medical’s Syntex™ are hypoallergenic, more resistant, and more protected, though.
+While natural latex gloves are extremely elastic, they are also highly allergenic.
+Synthetic latex gloves like INTCO Medical’s Syntex™ are hypoallergenic, more resistant, and more protective, though.
 They are kind to the wearer and appropriate for medical, dental, food processing, and industrial use.